Who Can Adopt a Child in Maryland?

 A stepparent adopts their spouse’s child.

 Additionally, you can choose between:

 Birth parents receive information about the child, interact with the child, and maintain some level of relationship.

 - Semi-open adoption:

 There is less face-to-face contact, but the adoptive parents send the birth parents information about the child’s activities and well-being (such as pictures and letters).

 - Closed adoption:

 The child does not have continuing contact with his or her birth parents.

 Open and semi-open adoptions are increasingly popular in the United States.
 However, each form of post-adoption relationship has its advantages and disadvantages.
-A Baltimore adoption attorney can help you understand these issues and structure your adoption to meet you and your child’s needs.
+A Maryland adoption attorney can help you understand these issues and structure your adoption to meet you and your child’s needs.

 Maryland’s Adoption Process